 The Education Pathways Towards Becoming a Nurse Practitioner

-The following educational pathways exist for those wanting to become an NP:
+The following educational pathways exist for those looking to become an NP:

 - Master of Science in Nursing (MSN).
-It will take around three years to complete this course and focuses on subjects, such as pathophysiology, health promotion, nursing theories and pharmacology.
+It will take around three years to complete this course of study, which will include core courses in the areas of pathophysiology, health assessment, and advanced pharmacology.

 - Doctor of Nursing Practice (DNP).
-Some of the courses in this field include leadership, population health, capstone project and behavior complexity.
+DNP programs often include advanced courses in leadership, population health, and typically culminate in a final capstone project.

-In order to work as a nurse practitioner, you must first become licensed.
-Firstly, you must obtain your RN (registered nurse) license, which is known as the NCLEX-RN.
-You then have to earn your BSN.
-In terms of getting licensed specifically as an NP, the requirements depend on the state in which you live.
-Every state has a Board of Nursing that will set out the requirements.
-Furthermore, you will also be able to find out here whether any additional qualifications are required for certain tasks, such as working independently or prescribing medication.
+In terms of getting licensed as an NP, the requirements depend on the state in which you live.
+Each state’s board of nursing will set out the requirements for advanced practice licensing.
+Your state board will also inform you of any additional qualifications required for performing certain tasks, namely working independently or prescribing medication.

 Prerequisites for Studying Towards Becoming an NP